finos/FDC3/docs/context/spec.md

 An `id` field with type `object` is defined in the base [fdc3.context](ref/Context) type, from which all other context objects are derived, and SHOULD be used to encapsulate identifiers.
 Specific context types may define subfields for specific identifiers as needed.

 Where an identifier is the name of an existing standard, external to FDC3, it is represented in all caps.
 For example: FIGI, PERMID, CUSIP, ISO-2.
-When an identifer is a more general concept, it is represented in all lower case.
+When an identifier is a more general concept, it is represented in all lower case.
 For example: ticker, name, geocode, email.

 All standard identifier names are reserved names.
 Applications may use their own identifiers ad hoc.
 For example: